-Kahli Cohran is a member of the CATS Board of Commissioners and the President of the Civil Solutions Consulting Group in Baton Rouge.
+Kahli Cohran serves as the Vice President of the CATS Board of Commissioners and the President of the Civil Solutions Consulting Group in Baton Rouge.
 A Professional Engineer, Cohran also serves on the Capital Region Planning Commission and is the Baton Rouge President of the American Society of Civil Engineers.

 Cohran holds a Bachelor of Science in Civil Engineering from Southern University and a Master of Science in Civil Engineering, Management and Leadership and Construction Administration from the New Jersey Institute of Technology.

-Linda B. Perkins, a retired AT&T Governmental & Community Affairs management employee, is the vice president of the CATS board.
+Linda B. Perkins is a retired AT&T Governmental & Community Affairs management employee.
 Throughout her 38-year career with AT&T, Perkins also worked in the construction department, business office and the installation and maintenance department.
 She holds a Bachlelor of Science degree in Business from Southern University.

-Kevin O’Gorman serves as the treasurer of the CATS board.
-Kevin is a registered professional engineer and project manager at T. Baker Smith, LLC, an engineering, surveying, and environmental consulting firm.
+Kevin O’Gorman is a registered professional engineer and project manager at T. Baker Smith, LLC, an engineering, surveying, and environmental consulting firm.
 He holds a Bachelor of Science in Civil Engineering from Rose-Hulman Institute of Technology.
 O’Gorman is also a member of the Louisiana Engineering Society, the American Society of Civil Engineers’ Baton Rouge Chapter, the Association of State Floodplain Managers and the St. Elizabeth Foundation.

 Dr. Peter Breaux is a member of the CATS Board of Commissioners.
 An Associate Professor of History at Southern University in Baton Rouge, Breaux serves on a number of planning and transportation community boards, including the Baton Rouge Sustainable Transportation Committee and the Complete Streets Citizens Advisory Committee.